NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 Objectives
 ---
 - Introduce the Google Earth Engine (GEE) code editor
-- Read in different AOP raster data sets at the NEON site
+- Read an AOP Hyperspectral Reflectance raster data set at the NEON site SRER
 - Read in multiple years of data and explore inter-annual differences
 - Explore GEE visualization and export options